Hanan899/agentic-ai-system/README.md

 - **Ticket Status + Closing Support**: Users can check ticket statuses or explicitly close them *(e.g., "Please close ticket 3 from finance")*.
 - **SQLite Ticket Logging**: Only ticket-type prompts are stored in the local database, with Open or Closed status.
 - **Streamlit Frontend**: Simple UI for chat interaction and database checking.
-- **Google Gemini LLM**:Handles user understanding, ticket intent classification, and dynamic prompting using gemini-2.0-flash.
+- **Groq Cloud LLM**:Handles user understanding, ticket intent classification, and dynamic prompting using openai/gpt-oss-120b.

 ---